Plasterboard Repair – How to fix loose drywall anchor

 Step 9

-Now that your GeeFix system is installed, you can either use the center screw to fix your item, or use your own mounting hardware in its place.
+Now that your GeeFix system is installed, you can either use the center screw to fix your TV wall mount.

 Frequently asked questions